Warwickshire Cricket League

-The Warwickshire Cricket League is the biggest cricket league for clubs in Warwickshire.
-Its origins go back to 1989, and since 1998 it has acted as a feeder league to the Birmingham and District Premier League.
+The Warwickshire Cricket League is the largest recreational cricket competition for clubs within Warwickshire.
+Established in 1989, it has served since 1998 as an official feeder league to the Birmingham & District Premier League.

-Aston Manor in 2005, Berkswell in 2006, & Sutton Coldfield 2014 gained successive promotions from Birmingham League Division Three the following season.
-Handsworth Cricket Club are the current champions.
+Several clubs have progressed through the structure with notable success.
+Aston Manor (2005), Berkswell (2006) and Sutton Coldfield (2014) each achieved back‑to‑back promotions from Birmingham League Division Three in the seasons that followed.
+Attock Cricket Club are the current league champions.